PhD in International Relations and Governance Studies Announcement

 The Department offers wide-ranging expertise within the field of International Relations and Governance.
 Specific details related to the research interests of individual faculty members can be accessed on the Department’s website: https://snu.edu.in/schools/school-of-humanities-and-social-sciences/departments/department-of-international-relations-and-governance-studies/.

 Availability of supervision will be a key criterion for selection.
 Applicants are therefore advised to carefully peruse faculty research interests from their profile pages as available on the Department website.
-Excellent candidates with research interests broadly congruent (but not exactly matching) with in-house faculty research expertise and interests are also encouraged to apply.
+Candidates with research interests broadly congruent (but not exactly matching) with in-house faculty research expertise and interests are also encouraged to apply.

 Philosophy